aristocratos/bashtop/README.md

 Might finish off items out of order since I usually work on multiple at a time.

 - [x] Add options to change colors for text, graphs and meters.
-- [ ] Fix cross platform compatibility: Currently in testing, bashtop-psutil branch.
+- [ ] Fix cross platform compatibility for Mac OSX and *BSD: Currently in testing, bashtop-psutil branch.
 - [x] Add support for showing AMD cpu temperatures.
 - [ ] Add option to show tree view of processes.
 - [x] Add option to reset network download/upload totals.